dbeast-co/Reindex/README.md

 3. ./reindex.sh

+### Change log
+Version 1.1
+1. Update Run scripts
+2. Add Reindex service file for Linux (you can copy it to the systemd folder)

 ### Known issues
 1. The application tested only in the Chrome browser
 2. In Windows, in the time of application running, if you click within the console, it will pause the output.
    This could happen, because of  QuickEdit Mode and/or Insert options are checked in the console settings.
    To get to these settings, right-click on the PowerShell/Console-Logo in the top-left of your terminal window, then select 'Properties'
+3. The problem with compile from the Maven
+4. Node version - 14

 ### Questions...
 Feedbacks...
 Suggestions...
 If you'll find any bugs, or have any questions/suggestions/feedbacks, please feel free to open issues, start [discussion](https://github.com/dbeast-co/Reindex/discussions) or mail us: support@dbeast.co